 From time to time, the Center receives various types of contributed goods and services support, including rent, professional services, meals and auction items.
 Donated facilities are recognized at their fair value.
 Donated services are reported in the financial statements for voluntary donations of professional services when those services create or enhance nonfinancial assets or require specialized skills, are provided by individuals possessing those skills, and typically would be purchased if not provided by donation.
-The approximate fair value of donated goods and services for the year ended June 30, 2023 are as follows:
+The approximate fair value of donated goods and services for the years ended June 30, 2024 and 2023 are as follows:

+2024 2023
-Donated property, capitalized with

-land and building costs \$ 360,000

-Professional fees - teacher naturalists 31,833
+Donated property, capitalized with land and building costs Professional fees - teacher naturalists Printing services General supplies \$ 9,853 1,548 3,195 \$ 360,000 31,833 4,999 1,321

-Printing services 4,999

-General supplies 1,321

-Total \$ 398,153
+Total \$ 14,596 \$ 398,153